Pictured above is the ribbon-cutting ceremony and breaking ground for Trinidad’s Space to Create in Summer 2018.

 Space to Create

 A second 35,000 square foot building is located nearby on Elm Street and contains another 28 live/work apartments.
-The Space to Create Commons is on either side of the Main Street property, and will eventually feature galleries, maker facilities, gathering areas, and retail space.
+The Space to Create Commons is on either side of the Main Street property, and will eventually feature galleries, gathering areas, and retail space.
 Partners in this exciting project include the Department of Local Affairs, History Colorado, the Office of Economic Development’s Colorado Creative Industries, and the Boettcher Foundation.
 Trinidad was certified as a Colorado Creative District in 2013.

 Space to Create FAQ